 To summarize, we have used two different approaches to determine bidders' ambiguity attitude.
-The first approach compares the mean bids in treatments with and without ambiguity and finds that bids are lower in treatments with ambiguity, which is consistent with ambiguity loving.
+The first approach compares the distribution of (mean) bids in treatments with and without ambiguity and finds that bids are lower in the treatment with ambiguity, which is consistent with ambiguity loving.
 The second approach estimates the ambiguity parameter to be at least one, rejecting ambiguity aversion.
 Combining both approaches, we conclude that ambiguity affects bidder behavior in the first price auction in our experimental setting, and our data are consistent with the hypothesis that bidders are ambiguity loving.

-4.3 Second Price Auctions
+4.3.
+Second price auctions

 For the second price auction, we use a structural approach based on Proposition 4, which states that bidding one's true valuation is a weakly dominant strategy with or without ambiguity.
 To test this hypothesis, we use an OLS regression with clustering at the session level.
 We use Bid as the dependent variable, and Value as the only independent variable.
 We do not include a constant because of the theoretical prediction.
-We
+We conduct the estimation on treatments with known and unknown distributions for both the early (1-5 and 1-10) and later rounds (11-30).
+We combine both the known and unknown treatments in one regression to gain additional efficiency.
+Results are presented in Table 4.